2019 American Athletic Conference football season

 The 2019 American Athletic Conference football season is the 28th NCAA Division I FBS Football season of the American Athletic Conference (The American).
 The season is the seventh since the former Big East Conference dissolved and became the American Athletic Conference and the sixth season of the College Football Playoff in place.
 The American is considered a member of the Group of Five (G5) together with Conference USA (C–USA), the Mid-American Conference (MAC), the Mountain West Conference and the Sun Belt Conference.
-The entire schedule was released on February 7, 2019.

-Previous season

-After winning their first twelve games of the season, UCF extended their school record winning streak to 25 consecutive games, dating back to the start of the 2017 season.
-The Knights also secured their second consecutive undefeated regular season and American Athletic Conference title by defeating Memphis in the 2018 AAC Championship game, a rematch of the 2017 game.

-Seven teams participated in bowl games during the 2018 season; the league went 2–5.

-Tulane defeated Louisiana 41–24 in the 2018 Cure Bowl.
-USF lost to Marshall, 38–20, in the Gasparilla Bowl.
-Memphis lost to Wake Forest 38–35 in the 2018 Birmingham Bowl.
-Houston lost to Army 70–14 in the Armed Forces Bowl.
-In this game, Army tied records for the largest victory margin and most points scored in an FBS bowl game.
-Temple lost to Duke 56–27 in the Independence Bowl.
-Cincinnati defeated Virginia Tech 35–31 in the Military Bowl.

-In the New Year's Six Game, No. 8 UCF lost to No. 11 LSU 40–32 in the Fiesta Bowl.

 Preseason

 Impending departure of UConn

 The most significant development in the conference during the 2019 preseason was the announcement that UConn would leave The American after the 2019–20 school year to join several of its former conference rivals in the current non-football iteration of the Big East Conference.
 The move was first reported on June 21, 2019, by a Boston-area sports news website and quickly picked up by national media outlets.
 On June 27, the Big East and UConn jointly confirmed the Huskies' impending conference move, but that announcement did not specify a date.
 The Huskies' Big East entrance date was confirmed for July 1, 2020 after UConn and The American reached a buyout agreement.
 At the time this agreement was announced, UConn also announced that its football team would become an FBS independent once it joined the Big East.